 Capability Planning Matrix

-At a very high level, the Capability Planning Matrix is used in the context of business, planning.
+At a very high level, the Capability Planning Matrix is used in the context of business, strategy, management.

 Capability Planning Matrix quadrant descriptions, including examples